ovh/docs/pages/platform/public-cloud/order_pci_with_api/guide.en-gb.md

 ---
 title: 'Ordering Public Cloud projects using the OVHcloud API'
-excerpt: 'Find out how to order your Public Cloud service with the OVHcloud API'
+excerpt: 'Find out how to order your Public Cloud project with the OVHcloud API'
 slug: public-cloud-service-order-api
 section: Getting started
 order: 8